medikoo/es5-ext/README.md

 Extend _dest_ by enumerable own properties of other objects.
 Properties found in both objects will be overwritten.

+### extendDeep(dest[, …src])

+Extend _dest_ by enumerable own properties of other objects.
+Properties found in both objects will be overwritten with exception of plain objects which again reiterated so only matching properties from other nested plain objects are affected

 ### extendProperties(dest[, …src])

 Extend _dest_ by all own properties of other objects.
 Properties found in both objects will be overwritten (unless they're not configrable and cannot be overwritten).